Over the past ten years of continuous travel, the one question I’ve been asked most is how I manage to score cheap flights.

 If you’re flexible on location: You can search for flights by country instead of city — the “United States” to “Thailand”, for example.
 If you were planning on starting your travels in Ching Mai, but discover it’s $200 cheaper to fly to Bangkok, it most likely won’t make all that much difference to your trip.
-You can also use Skyscanner to search for flights to “everywhere” if you’re open to heading anywhere, and Adioso lets you search for flights to “somewhere warm”.
+You can also use Skyscanner to search for flights to “everywhere” if you’re open to heading anywhere in the world.

-If you’re flexible on dates: Sites like Skyscanner and Adioso give you the option of searching for prices over an entire month or more.
-If you’re not fussed about what time of year you want togo away, you’ll be able to easily pick the cheapest date to fly.
+If you’re flexible on dates: Sites like Skyscanner give you the option of searching for prices over an entire month or more.
+If you’re not fussed about what time of year you want to go away, you’ll be able to easily pick the cheapest date to fly.

 Check More Than One Website

 If you’re hunting for a bargain, don’t settle on the very first price you find!
 Instead, you should aim to check several flight aggregators, as some of them show deals the others haven’t picked up on.

 Skyscanner is my favourite flight comparison site and where I always head to first.
 It nearly always ends up finding the cheapest fares.
 I love the fact that you can search by country instead of city and across an entire month instead of a few days.
 One of Skyscanner’s most useful features is the ability to search for “everywhere” as a destination — great for if you’re not sure where to go next or are desperate to set off somewhere affordable for a quick trip.